dkmiller/tidbits/2025/lean/README.md

 # Lean

-Open this folder in the configured VS Code Dev Container, then type `⌘ + SHIFT + B` or explicitly run the command below to build and run the Lean program here.
+Open this folder in the configured VS Code Dev Container, then type `⌘⇧B` or explicitly run the command below to build and run the Lean program here.

 ``` bash